 This is a well priced bike with a heavy flywheel and solid construction providing the most of the benefit for a natural, safe and stable for an intense cycling workout (or a moderate one too if you want).

-On Amazon it qualified for free shipping and Prime when I checked.
+On Amazon it qualified for free shipping when I checked.